Resources for Patients and Families

 - Counseling to promote informed choices and adaptation to the risk or condition

 What is a genetic counselor?

 Genetic counselors are health professionals with specialized graduate degrees and experience in the areas of medical genetics and counseling.
 Most enter the field from a variety of disciplines, including biology, genetics, nursing, psychology, public health and social work.

 Genetic counselors work as members of a health care team, providing information and support to families who have members with birth defects or genetic disorders and to families who may be at risk for a variety of inherited conditions.
 They identify families at risk, investigate the problem present in the family, interpret information about the disorder, analyze inheritance patterns and risks of recurrence and review available options with the family.

 - Provide supportive counseling to families

 - Serve as patient advocates and refer individuals and families to community or state support services

 - Serve as educators and resource people for other health care professionals and for the general public

 Some counselors also work in administrative capacities.
 Many engage in research activities related to the field of medical genetics and genetic counseling.

-Use these resources to learn more about hereditary cancers and find support from families dealing with the same syndromes.
+Use these resources to learn more about hereditary cancers or connect with families who are also living with a hereditary cancer syndrome.